StackExchange/stack-blog/_posts/2015-09-15-were-changing-our-name-back-to-stack-overflow.markdown

 Oh - right.
 With the exception of a few minor tweaks, the Stack Overflow logo that you know and love has been essentially unchanged since we paid [$512 for it in in a 99 Designs contest](http://99designs.com/logo-design/contests/logo-stackoverflow-6774/entries) back when that was a *lot* of money for us.
 We thought it was pretty awesome then, and it’s still pretty awesome now.
 So, the design team didn’t change much, and just made a simple, clean update to the existing logo.
 Next week, they’ll share how it fits into a new style guide we’ll be using to  help us standardize our visuals and save valuable design cycles downstream.

 But for now, we were inspired by Google’s video explaining how they arrived at their new logo concept of “kindergarten letters, most of which are actually aligned correctly.”
 So we made a short video.
-While ours doesn’t include the phrase, “…and just the right soupçon of whimsy” nearly as much as theirs, I think it does a nice job conveying exactly how ours got changed.
+While ours doesn’t include the phrase, “…and just the right soupçon of whimsy” nearly as much as theirs did, I think it does a nice job conveying exactly how ours got changed.

 {% include youtube.html video_id="uipTZ2re4Uk" %}